cpfaff/rbefdata_paper/paper/rbefdata.md

   - after download (attributes())
   - in general bef.get.metadata_for(dataset = id)

-We make use of the EML metadata export of the BEFdata portal within the `rbefdata` package as well.
-Each dataset is associated with its available metadata on download and it can be extracted using the built-in R function `attributes()`.
-As this requires access to the dataset there is also a function especially to only draw metadata with is always free for download.
+As the BEFdata portal provides metadata via EML we also make use of it within the rbefdata package.
+Each dataset is associated with its metadata available on the portal on download.
+It can be extracted using the built-in R function `attributes()` like shown in code box xxx.
+As this requires access to the dataset, there is also a function especially to only draw metadata with is always free for download.

 ```r